This Authentic Chicken Jalfrezi is a delicious and easy Indian curry that is big and bold on flavor.

 What is Jalfrezi?

 Jalfrezi is a pungently spicy stir-fry style curry.
-It is an amazing, spicy, rich and perfectly balanced curry; much drier than say a dopiaza and has a much thicker ‘sauce’.
+It is an amazing, spicy, rich and perfectly balanced curry; much drier than say a dopiaza and has a much thicker ‘sauce’ similar to a Rogan Josh.

-It is wonderful with pilau rice or naan bread.
+It is wonderful with pilau rice, garlic naan bread, or Peshwari Naan.
 And of course an icy cold beer.

 How to get the authentic flavor in your Jalfrezi